springfellow-hawke/freshdesk-integration/README.md

 # freshdesk-integration

-Creating the DB users:
+## Setup the DB container and users required

-Startup a Docker isntance for MariaDB locally.
+Startup a Docker instance for MariaDB locally.
 The following command will startup with shared folders so that we have persistent storage for restart.

 $ docker run -e TZ=Africa/Johannesburg --restart unless-stopped \